UNICEF Rights Respecting School Award

 At Holywell School we are committed to ensuring children’s well-being is at the heart of everything we do.
 We aim to help our pupils grow into confident, caring and responsible young people both in school and within the wider community and realise their potential.

-We have therefore embarked on a journey to become a UNICEF recognised Rights Respecting School by embedding the UN Convention on the Rights of the Child (UNCRC) within our whole school ethos.
+We are a Level 1 UNICEF recognised Rights Respecting School because we have embeded the UN Convention on the Rights of the Child (UNCRC) within our whole school ethos.